asalilje/discosnowman/Readme.md

 - A spotify track url (spotify:track:xxxxx) will play that track.
 - Other input consisting of letters and numbers will search Spotify, return the 5 top results and play one of them, randomly selected.

 All actions returns a tweet from @discosnowman, either explaining what track or action was taken, or an error message.
+While music is playing, the discolamp will spin.

 Remember to always close battery gadget circuits using a mosfet and a large enough resistor to not kill your Pi!